richard42/ESP32FloppyTester/README.md

 * This software and hardware comes with no warranty of any kind.
 * Read the [Hardware Warning](#hardware-warning) again.
-* This software has been written very quickly and is far from feature-complete.
-* I have only tested this with a few different 3.5" drives.
-In the future 5.25" (40 track) drives will be supported as well.
 * Only Double Density disks are currently supported.
 The ESP32 is fast enough to handle HD disks as well, but it is likely that a significant amount of code refactoring would be necessary to support HD drives due to the limited amout of RAM in the ESP32.